Yashwanth-79/DecisionLens/README.md

-# DecisionLens: AI-Powered Business Strategy Assistant
+# DecisionLens: AI-Powered Data Strategy Simulator for Enterprise Decision-Making

 DecisionLens is an innovative AI-powered application designed to assist businesses in making data-driven strategic decisions.
 It combines market analysis, business strategy assistance, and data strategy simulation to provide comprehensive insights for decision-makers.